Galaxy Z Flip 3 ongoing review: Let's talk about that cover screen

 The Z Flip 3 has an eye-catching design and comes in 7 colorsSee all photos

-The screen still has a soft crease across the middle, and I largely don't care.
-It's not distracting.
-It doesn't prevent me from using the phone in any way.
-When I interact with the middle of the screen I notice it, but it's not because it feels weak or like a flaw.
+The screen still has a soft crease across the middle, and I largely don't care about it: It's not distracting and it doesn't prevent me from using the phone in any way.
+I notice it when I interact with the middle of the screen, but not because it feels weak or like a flaw.
 I have friends and colleagues who suggest that until there isn't a crease, no one will ever buy it.
-My personal iPhone 12 Mini has a large black notch that eats into the display.
-I am far more bothered by that than by the crease on the Z Flip 3.
+My personal iPhone 12 Mini has a large black notch that eats into the display; I am far more bothered by that than the Z Flip 3's crease .

 The display has a 120Hz adaptive refresh rate, which is lovely so far.